vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ```
 $terraform init
 ```
-Successfully initialization contains output with the lines *Terraform has been successfully installed!*:
+Successfully initialization contains output with the lines "*Terraform has been successfully installed!*":
 ```

 Initializing the backend...